isomerpages/moe-woodgrovepri/_about-us/Principal's Message.md

 </tr>
 </tbody>
 </table>
-<p></p>
-<p>&nbsp;As the adage goes, <em>“It takes a village to raise a child.”</em> At
+<p>As the adage goes, <em>“It takes a village to raise a child.”</em> At Woodgrove
-Woodgrove Primary, we are grateful to have a dedicated team of staff and teachers, supportive parents, and invaluable partnerships with our School Advisory Committee (SAC), Parent Support Group (PSG), and community partners.
+Primary, we are grateful to have a dedicated team of staff and teachers, supportive parents, and invaluable partnerships with our School Advisory Committee (SAC), Parent Support Group (PSG), and community partners.
 Together, we work hand in hand to uncover the unique potential in every child and fulfil our vision of <strong><em>Every Woodgrovian Shines – a Learner, a Contributor, a Leader with Character</em></strong><em>.</em>
 </p>
 <p>&nbsp;</p>